 Tips for dealing with difficult patientsOctober 29, 2015

-For many nursing students, excitement at graduating from nursing school is often tempered by the fear of having to deal with difficult patients.
+For many pre-nursing students, excitement at graduating is often tempered by the fear of having to deal with difficult patients.
 Most graduates have heard stories abound about how unpleasant some patients can be, and appreciate the incredible restraint and patience required when dealing with rude behaviour.
 While this is an unavoidable part of the job, there are ways to deal with difficult patients without letting it get to you.

 Anxiety and fear combined with pain or the side effects from medications can often alter patients’ moods and make them irritable and cranky.
 They don’t mean to be rude or ungrateful.
 They just can’t help it.
 Determining the underlying cause by giving the patient medication to alleviate the pain, or lowering the dose to reduce the side effects may help make the patient less irritable.